 The jade plant is an extremely popular succulent houseplant with fleshy, oval-shaped leaves.
 Sometimes called the money plant or dollar plant, these plants were once thought to bring good luck to their owners so were often given as housewarming gifts.

-Jade plants belong to the Crassula species and are generally undemanding.
+Jade plants belong to the Crassula family and are generally undemanding.
 There are several species that are sometimes seen labeled as jade plants in garden centers, but they share cultural requirements.
 They need an even hand with water and plenty of light to develop their full potential.
 Given proper conditions, the jade plant will produce white flowers in the late winter, making an attractive and mildly fragrant display.